 Having a kitchen also means visiting the local farmer's market.
 That's always one of my essential stops on any trip.
 I love seeing what grows in the area and it's a bonus to discover a new fruit or vegetable.
 Exploring the supermarkets in a foreign country is also fun for the same reason.
 Even if you're doing a local trip, it's always nice to be able to be able to buy some fresh ingredents so you have a few healthy supplies at the ready.

 If you're in a hotel, you can try for a kitchenette.
 I've also been known to remove items from the mini bar to put my own items in the little fridge.
 Filling a sink or a bucket with ice will also work as well.

 I believe you should get as much of your vitamins as possible from your food, but when you're away from home, it's not always easy.
 The vegetable plates in Cuba consisted of onions and peppers!
 That's why I always pack a few essential supplements when I'm traveling.
 Here are some of my favorites:

-- Activated charcoal helped me a lot when I was indulging in the local, quite foreign, cuisines of India and Vietnam.
+Activated charcoal helped me a lot when I was indulging in the local, quite foreign, cuisines of India and Vietnam.
 It binds to toxins to remove them from your system.
 When I got food poisoning in Cuba, charcoal saved the day.
-Just be sure to take charcoal pills away from any other medication since it will bind to everything and remove.
+Just be sure to take charcoal pills away from any other medication since it will bind to everything and remove them.

 So remember all of those healthy things you do while you're at home?
 You should try and remember a lot of them while you're traveling too.
 It's funny how people get vacation mentality and think that means they can turn into someone else when they're on the road.
 If you have gluten issues at home, guess what, they come with you when you're away from home.
 Worse still, is that your body isn't as strong when you're traveling so it isn't as adept at fighting off the inflammation that will develop when you put ingredients in your body that it doesn't like.